Previous dayJanuary 28, 2026Next day

 9.8 km---✓ ReviewedUSGS →

-On January 28, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 11 km S of Forsan, Texas at 19:56 UTC.
+Reports of a magnitude 2.3 earthquake 11 km S of Forsan, Texas came in on January 28, 2026 at 19:56 UTC.
 At a depth of 9.8 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 32.010°, -101.354°.
+The epicenter is at 32.010°, -101.354°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-28